quantmind/pulsar-queue/README.rst

 THREAD_IO
 -------------

+THis consurrency mode is best suited for tasks performing *blocking* IO operations.
-It assumes the task performs blocking IO operations which make it suitable to be run in the event loop executor.
+A ``THREAD_IO`` job runs its tasks in the event loop executor.
 You can use this model for most blocking operation unless

 * Long running CPU bound